Nintsu87/tamk-mini-console/README.md

 ### Sakari-game:
 Put the sweater on Sakari before 10 seconds timer runs out.
 Light sensor reads the sweater light blocking.
 Cannot be used in dark room.

+### Minute-game:
-Minute-game: press the button one minute.
-Closer the time, bigger points.
+Press the button one minute.
+Closer the time is to one minute, bigger points you get.